We can increase certain limits if feedback suggests they are too restrictive.

 • 125 MiBps per stream.

 • 200 batches per second per stream per client connection.
+When exceeded,

-• Append requests receive an HTTP 429.
+• Append requests will receive an HTTP 429.

-• AppendSession experience throttling.
+• AppendSession will experience throttling.

 Reads